The Golden Cage (1933 film)

 The Golden Cage is a 1933 British drama film directed by Ivar Campbell and starring Anne Grey, Anthony Kimmins and Frank Cellier.
+It was written by D.B.
+Wyndham-Lewis and Pamela Frankau based on a story by Lady Troubridge.
 The film was made at Shepperton Studios as a quota quickie for distribution by MGM.

+Plot

 A woman marries a wealthy man but is still secretly in love with a much poorer man.